Brown Rice and Broccoli Casserole with Creamy Curry Sauce

 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions:

-If you make this Vegetarian Brown Rice and Broccoli Casserole with Creamy Curry Sauce with brown rice, a generous amount of broccoli, and reduced fat sour cream, mayo, and cheese that will make this recipe suitable for Phase 2 or 3 of the South Beach Diet.
-However, if you’re actively trying to lose weight, you might consider this to be a “once in a while-treat.”
-You could make a lower-carb version of this using less rice and more broccoli and cheese, and you may wish to use full-fat cheese and sour cream if you’re not following South Beach, but you’d probably need to switch the rice for cauliflower rice to make this suitable for most low-carb diet plans.
+If you make this recipe with brown rice, a generous amount of broccoli, and reduced fat sour cream, mayo, and cheese that will make the casserole suitable for Phase 2 or 3 of the original South Beach Diet.
+You might consider this to be a “once in a while-treat” due to the amount of fat.
+You could make a lower-carb version of this using less rice and more broccoli and cheese, and you may wish to use full-fat cheese and sour cream for low-carb.
+I’m guessing you could switch the rice for cauliflower rice to make this a low-carb dish, but I haven’t tried that.

 Find More Recipes Like This One: